Almería: Climate

-According to the Köppen climate classification, Almería has a transitional climate between hot semi-arid climate (Köppen: BSh; Trewartha: BSal) and a hot desert climate (Köppen BWh; Trewartha: BWal).
+According to the Köppen climate classification, Almería has a hot desert climate (Köppen BWh; Trewartha: BWal).
 Almería is the driest city in Europe and it is the only one with a hot desert climate, starting in the south-eastern outskirts of the city (still inside the municipality of Almería) until the Cabo de Gata-Níjar Natural Park located east of the city.

 The BWh climate is present in the city of Almería, in nearby areas of Almería province (such as the Cabo de Gata-Níjar Natural Park, the Andarax/Almanzora river valleys), the only region in Europe to have this climate.
 This arid climatic region spreads along the coastline around Almería to Torrevieja, in the northeast.
 The nearby Faro del Cabo in the Cabo de Gata-Níjar Natural Park, has the lowest annual precipitation on the European continent (156 mm) in the period 1961-1990 and around 140 mm since 2010.
-Almería enjoys about 3,000 hours of sunshine with over 320 sunny days per year on average (6 hours of sunshine in January and 12 in July) so it is one of the sunniest cities in Europe.
+With over 3,000 hours of sunshine across 320 days per year on average, Almería is considered one of the sunniest cities in Europe.

 Almería is the only city in Continental Europe that has never registered any temperature below freezing in its recorded weather history.
 The coldest temperature recorded was 0.1 C at the airport in January 2005.
 Before that, the previous record was 0.2 C on 9 February 1935.
 Settled snow is unknown since 1935, although during the 20th century, light flurries (without settling) occurred on few occasions.
 (Note: Unsettled snow flurries were recorded on 1940, 1941, 1945, 1946, 1949, 1954 and 1956) The most important settled snowfall event occurred in 1926 and the snow arrived even at the coastline of the city.
 The last event with settled snowfall happened on 9 February 1935.